Passport to English Logo

 Instructions

-Which of the following things did she write about in the e-mail?
+Which of the following were things that she wrote about in the e-mail?

 She bought plane tickets to Chicago.